jengeb/dom-position-serializer/README.md

 ## `deserializePosition (position, rootNode, className)`

 ### Input
-The function accepts the following input parameters.
+The function accepts the following input parameters:
 * `position` (object with properties `path` and `offset`): the position that should be deserialized, e.g., output of `serializePosition`
 * `rootNode`: see `serializePosition`
 * `className` (optional): see `serializePosition`